About this leaflet

 ‘personality’.
 It seems obvious, but it can be hard to put into

-people have wide meanings – and these meanings often overlap.
+to have wide meanings – and these meanings often overlap.
 These

 It is also difficult because the way we behave - and appear to